 4. Click OK to refresh the sync settings.

-Fix 2: Disconnect and reconnect your Google Account to Chrome
+Fix 2: Disconnect and reconnect your Google Account to Chrome.

 If the above fix didn’t help, you could try this one out:

-5. Open Settings window again and click on Sign in to Chrome to reconnect your Google Account.
+5. Open the Settings window again and click on Sign in to Chrome to reconnect your Google Account.

 6. Once you’ve signed in, you can see that your Chrome Sync settings are back in place.

-Fix 3: Reset passphrase using Google Dashboard
+Fix 3: Reset passphrase using Google Dashboard.

-Google Dashboard for Chrome Sync is where you can see all information regarding your synced data like counts for your stored items, including those which are not visible in Chrome.
+Google Dashboard for Chrome Sync is where you can see all information regarding your synced data, like counts for your stored items, including those which are not visible in Chrome.

 You can use the dashboard to reset Chrome sync.
-This will potentially clear your data from the Google servers and remove your passphrase, but the data stored on your devices won’t be deleted.
+It will potentially clear your data from the Google servers and remove your passphrase, but the data stored on your devices won’t be deleted.
 Here’s how to reset sync settings:

 1. Assuming that you are logged into your Google Account, click this link to open Chrome Sync Dashboard.

-3. Click Reset sync and then click OK in the confirmation dialog box to reset your passphrase.
+3. Click Reset sync and click OK in the confirmation dialog box to reset your passphrase.
 Sign back into Chrome and start syncing again.

 Once the issue is resolved using any of the above methods, your data and settings can be synced across multiple devices where you use Chrome.